kaiiyer/kaiiyer/README.md

  - 😄 I'm Kai Iyer in Japan & NetworkOverclocker in Canada.

- - This 🦄 says they 👏 my latest blog post: **[Finding Your Ikigai by Hitting a Wall](https://blog.kaiiyer.ninja/Finding-your-Ikigai-by-hitting-a-wall.html)**
+ - This 🦡 says they ⭐️ my latest blog post: **[Is Security Operations a Nightmare?
+An Analyst's Perspective](https://blog.kaiiyer.ninja/Is-Security-Operations-a-Nightmare.html)**

-Last updated by magic on 4 Feb 2021.
+Last updated by magic on 5 Feb 2021.

  ---